oconnor0/blog/_drafts/beclad-in-iron.md

-for he loved him well and wished no harm but was there possibly some strange way by which bloodshed might be avoided?
+for he loved him well and wished no harm but was there possibly some strange way by which bloodshed might be avoided? but ere this fateful meeting right well he knew that doom was scribed from below. this knight before him, iron-beclad truly wrapped his heart in wrought iron, filled his belly brim full of passion directed hate at his rightful king. so that good man bowed his weary head.